 Microdata can be used to calculate the indicator 2.1.2 at national level.
 Instructions for computing this indicator are described in the methodological document available under the "DOCUMENTATION" tab above.
-Disaggregating results at subnational level is not encouraged because estimates will suffer from substantial sampling and measurement error.
+Disaggregating results at sub-

 KIND OF DATA Sample survey data [ssd]